 The then-32-year-old actress smiled to the cameras in a chic little black dress that flaunted her curves.

-She styled the sleeveless knee-length frock with glittering gold earrings and a pair of Champagne-toned Christian Louboutin “Flo” peep-toe pumps.
+She styled the sleeveless knee-length dress with glittering gold earrings and champagne-toned Christian Louboutin “Flo” peep-toe pumps.

 America’s patent leather peep-toe pumps are from Christian Louboutin’s 2013 Spring collection.